This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 And what a great spot!

-We snorkeled with large fish, saw some pretty coral, the water was perfect and you could see our Carnival ship right off shore.
+We snorkeled with large fish and marine life, saw some pretty coral reef, the water was perfect and you could see our Carnival ship right off shore.

 Cemetery Beach (7 Mile Beach)